dirkholz/resetusb/README.rst

 ``resetusb`` is (yet another) tool for resetting all connected USB devices.
 It loops over all USB busses and devices.
-For each device, the tools opens the corresponding device handle and sends a RESET to the port.
+For each device, the tool opens the corresponding device handle and sends a RESET to the port.
 The tools will disaply a list of all found devices together with the success state of resetting (0 in case of success, <0 if an error occured).